dhis2/training-docs/content/tracker_use/tg_android_analysis.md

 #### Navigate to your location

+Navigate to your location by selecting the location icon on the map

 If the user grants location permissions to the App, the map will show the current location represented as a blue color dot.
-The maps in the DHIS2 Android Capture App now include the possibility to center the map on the user location.
+The maps in the DHIS2 Android Capture App now include the possibility to center the map on the users location.

 ![](resources/images/android_analysis/cbsmap4.png)

 #### STOP!
 Have them perform Exercise 1

-### Review data element evolution charts within the Malaria case notification , investigation and response.
+### Review data element evolution charts within the Malaria case notification , investigation and response program

 Exit the maps tab and go back to the list within a program.